-The Riverside attorneys at Talkov Law often represent Inland Empire businesses in business litigation, and regularly counsel clients who receive a subpoena as a third party to the litigation.
+The attorneys at Talkov Law often represent California businesses in business litigation, and regularly counsel clients who receive a subpoena as a third party to the litigation.
 Often times, the attorneys are able to work with the subpoenaing party to reduce the burden on your business.

 Cal.
 Evid.
 Code § 1563(b).